 Given that "disappointment is the natural result of badly managed expectations," we needed to figure out a way to better educate our guests about what kind of personality they should expect when booking a stay at each of our hotels.
 And there were other storm clouds brewing on the horizon that also required a shift in how we educated our guests.
-While boutique hotels had been the disruptive innovators of the hospitality industry for the past decade or so, we were about to be disruptively innovated by some new players to the market.
+While boutique hotels had been the disruptive innovators of the hospitality industry in the 1990s and the early part of the new century, we were about to be disruptively innovated by some new players to the market.